zterryy/cse110/index.md

 - Brandon
 - Jessica
 - Suki

+Here's a list of random names ordered:
+1. Terry
+2. James
+3. Suki

 Here are some of my goals:
 - [x] attend college
 - [ ] go to graduate school
 - [ ] travel the world

+go to the front of the page [here](#Name:Tianze-Zhang)